dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/ModBlock.md

 represents a MOD block from **Evertech Sandbox Lua API**.

-this block could render 3D meshes, change materials, and run Lua scripts.
+this block could send messages to other blocks.

 ___